-The dynamics executed by a cell is implemented through a mechanism of dynamic (run-time) genericity.
-In this way, the dynamics can be different from one cell to another, and it can change during program execution.
+The dynamics executed by a cell are implemented through a mechanism of dynamic (run-time) genericity.
+In this way, the dynamics can be different from one cell to another, and can change during program execution.
 There are two mechanisms of this type in OpenLB, one to implement local dynamics, and one for non-local dynamics.
 To implement local dynamics, one needs to write a new class which inherits the interface of the abstract class Dynamics.
 The purpose of this class is to specify the nature of the collision step, as well as other important information (for example, how to compute the velocity moments on a cell).
-For non-local dynamics, a so-called post-processor needs to be implemented and integrated into a BlockLatticeXD through a call to the method addPost-ProcessorXD.
+For non-local dynamics, a so-called post-processor needs to be implemented and integrated into a BlockLatticeXD through a call to the method addPostProcessorXD.
 This terminology can be somewhat confusing, because the term "post-processing" is used in the CFD community in the context of data analysis at the end of a simulation.
 In OpenLB, a post-processor is an operator which is applied to the lattice after each streaming step.
-Thus, the time-evolution of an OpenLB lattice consists of three steps: (1) local collision, (2) nearestneighbor streaming, and (3) non-local postprocessing.
+Thus, the time-evolution of an OpenLB lattice consists of three steps: (1) local collision, (2) nearest-neighbor streaming, and (3) nonlocal postprocessing.
 Implementing the dynamics of a cell through a postprocessor is usually less efficient than when the mechanism of the Dynamics classes is used.
 It is therefore important to respect the spirit of the lattice Boltzmann method and to express the collision as a local operation whenever possible.

-3.8 Lesson 8: Use checkpointing in long-lasting simulations
+2.7 Lesson 8: Use checkpointing for long duration simulations

 All types of data in OpenLB can be stored in a file or loaded from a file.
 This includes the data of a BlockLatticeXD and the data of a ScalarFieldXD or a TensorFieldXD.
 All these classes implement the interface Serializable<T>.
-This guarantees that they can transform their content into a data stream of type T, or to read from such a stream.
+This guarantees that they can transform their content into a data stream of type T, or read from such a stream.
 Serialization and unserialization of data is mainly used for file access, but it can be applied to different aims, such as copying data between two objects of different type.
 The data is stored in the ascii-based binary format Base64.
 Although Base64-encoded data requires 25% more storage space than when a pure binary format is used, this approach was chosen in OpenLB to enhance compatibility of the code between platforms.
-The basic commands for saving and loading data are saveData and loadData.
-They take as first argument the object to be serialized resp. unserialized, and as second argument the filename:
+Saving and loading data is invoked by calling the save and load method on the object to be serialized.
+These methods take the filename as an optional (but recommended) argument, as shown below:

-Listing 15: Store and load the state of the simulation
+Listing 2.15: Store and load the state of the simulation

-''' int nx, ny;
+'''

 int nx, ny;

-...> initialization of nx and ny
+<...> initialization of nx and ny

-BlockLattice2D < T, DESCRIPTOR > lattice(nx, ny);
+3 BlockLattice2D<T, DESCRIPTOR> lattice(nx, ny);

 // load data from a previous simulation

-loadData (lattice, "simulation.checkpoint");
+lattice.load("simulation.checkpoint");

-...> run the simulation
+<...> run the simulation

 // save data for security, to be able to take up

-// the simulation at this point later
+8 // the simulation at this point later

+lattice.save("simulation.checkpoint");

-saveData (lattice, "simulation.checkpoint"); '''
+'''

-Checkpointing is also illustrated in the example programs bstep2D and bstep3D (Section 10.2).
+Checkpointing is also illustrated in the example programs bstep2D and bstep3D (Section 10.3).